Welcome to MPTRAC!

 -

-Meteorological Data Pre-Processing: The model pre-processes meteorological data to estimate variables such as boundary layer height, convective available potential energy (CAPE), geopotential heights, potential vorticity, and tropopause data, ensuring seamless integration with diverse datasets.
+Meteorological data preprocessing: Meteorological input data can be preprocessed to derive variables such as boundary layer height, convective available potential energy (CAPE), geopotential height, potential vorticity, and tropopause diagnostics.

 -

-Flexible Output and Visualization: MPTRAC supports various output formats for particle trajectories, gridded fields, ensemble statistics, vertical profiles, point samples, and station data.
-Visualization interfaces with Gnuplot and ParaView make it easy to analyze complex data.
+Output and visualization options: The model supports multiple output formats, including particle trajectories, gridded fields, ensemble statistics, vertical profiles, point samples, and station data.
+Visualization is supported through interfaces to Gnuplot and ParaView.

 -

-High-Performance Computing: The model employs hybrid parallelization using MPI, OpenMP, and OpenACC, allowing efficient utilization of resources from single workstations to HPC clusters and GPU-based systems.
+Parallel execution: MPTRAC supports hybrid parallelization using MPI, OpenMP, and OpenACC, enabling execution on systems ranging from single workstations to HPC clusters and GPU-enabled platforms.

 -